How to Make a Perfect Latte at Home (with or without an espresso machine)

 A Latte Glass or Cup

-If you want to make a perfect latte, you should know that a typical latte glass is 240ml (or 8oz).
-So, getting a glass or cup of coffee this size will help you to measure the amount of milk that you need to pour for an ideal dose.
+A typical latte glass is 240ml (or 8oz).
+Getting a glass or cup of coffee this size will help you to measure the amount of milk that you need to pour for an ideal dose.

 If you have a small kitchen machine, it will certainly be easier to brew coffee for your latte.
 Better machines also have a steam wand, which steams milk at an ideal temperature.
 If you don’t have a machine, this article will explain how to make latte regardless.
-Here's a list of the best espresso machines to get started if you don't have one, but if you don't a latte machine like one of these is a great choice.
+Here's a list of the best espresso machines to get started and these machines are the best picks for latte lovers: best latte machines.

 Additional Toppings and Syrups (optional)

-Although a typical late is clean and not sweetened, some people like to add toppings and sweeteners.
+Although a well made latte is sweet in its own way, some people need that extra sweetness hit.
 The most popular are cinnamon, chocolate, and flavored syrup on top of the latte.
-Also, some toppings are ideal for making stunning latte art.

 How To Make A Latte With An Espresso Machine and Milk Frother